Esperanza mía

-Esperanza mía (Hope of Mine) is a 2015 Argentinean telenovela.
+Esperanza mía (Hope of Mine) is a 2015 Argentine telenovela.
 With script by Lily Ann Martin, Claudio Lacelli and Marta Betoldi] with production of Pol-ka was issued by Canal 13 between April 6, 2015 and January 14, 2016.
 For its recording, the producer acquired resolution cameras 4K UHD.
 It stars Mariano Martínez and Mariana Espósito.
 It also has the performances of Tomás Fonzi, Ana María Picchio, Carola Reyna, Federico D'Elía, Ángela Torres, Gabriela Toscano, Rita Cortese, Natalie Pérez and Franco Masini.
 In July 2015, a theatrical adaptation was presented at the Teatro Ópera in Buenos Aires, Argentina.

 Plot

 Julia Albarracín (Mariana Espósito) is a 21-year-old girl who lives in Colonia La Merced, a small town in the province of Buenos Aires, along with Blanca, her adoptive mother.
 The pollution generated by the plant where Blanca works makes her extremely sick, resulting in her eventual death.
 Before she dies, she gives her daughter the necessary evidence to prove the responsibility of the factory and therefore, of its owners.
 When Julia tries to resort to justice, two thugs sent by one of the owners of the company begin to persecute her, so she escapes to Buenos Aires, Argentina to ask for help from an old friend of her mother, Concepción (Ana Maria Picchio).
 Concepción is the superior mother of the Santa Rosa Convent and decides to pass Julia as a novice and changing her name to "Esperanza", to hide her identity and protect her.
 The young woman enters the convent, but her arrival generates several conflicts with the rest of the nuns.
 There she meets Clara Anselmo (Gabriela Toscano), a nun who turns out to be her biological mother.

 Tomás Ortiz (Mariano Martínez) is a young priest who returns to Buenos Aires, Argentina, his hometown.
 Together with his brother Máximo (Tomás Fonzi) owns the factory that Julia tries to denounce.
 Máximo is the one who is in charge of the company and is aware of the contamination complaints.
 He is engaged to Eva Monti (Natalie Pérez), his brother's ex girlfriend.
 Tomás begins to help Santa Rosa Convent, which leads him to establish a very special bond with Esperanza.
 Both begin to fall in love, but his religious vocation and her supposed novice role make them live a forbidden romance.